-- 1. demonstrate that its plant has scarce capacity or resources as a result of a relevant limitation(s), as outlined in section 7.2.1 below; and - 2. calculate the value of the more profitable alternative opportunity using the principles for selecting a method of valuing opportunity costs, as outlined in section 7.2.2 below.
+- demonstrate that its plant (which may include, depending on the claimant, generating units, wholesale demand response units, load and network equipment) has scarce capacity or resources as a result of a relevant limitation(s), as outlined in section 8.2.1 below; and - 2. calculate the value of the more profitable alternative opportunity using the principles for selecting a method of valuing opportunity costs, as outlined in section 8.2.2 below.

-7.2.1 Criteria for assessing whether opportunity costs can be claimed may be limited at a point in time.25The replenishment of inputs, such as water or gas, may limit output over a particular period of time;26 and
+7.2.1 Criteria for assessing whether opportunity costs can be claimed particular market, instead of another market, may be limited at a point in time.14 The replenishment of inputs, such as water or gas, may limit output over a particular period of time;15 and

 As described above, opportunity costs only arise where capacity or resources are scarce.
-In order to demonstrate scarcity to justify a claim for opportunity costs, the claimant will need to demonstrate that its plant has technical or commercial limitations:
+In order to demonstrate scarcity to justify a claim for opportunity costs, the claimant will need to demonstrate that its plant has relevant technical and/or commercial limitations that applied over the relevant period(s):

-1. Technical limitations may relate to physical limitations on an eligible participant's available capacity or resources, that restricts its output during a price limit event (same period of time) or at a later period of time.
-The capacity that is available to be provided to a particular market, instead of another market,
+1. Technical limitations may relate to physical limitations on an eligible participant's available capacity or resources, that restricts its ability to supply energy, wholesale demand response or market ancillary services during a price limit event (same period of time) or at a later period of time.
+The capacity that is available to be provided to a